kstenerud/dogma/kbnf.md

 Version 0

-## WORK IN PROGRESS!
+## WORK IN PROGRESS

-The descriptions are all a mess atm.
-Only the [grammar](#the-kbnf-grammar-in-kbnf) is in decent shape right now.

-For an example of using it in a binary format, see [ipv4.kbnf](ipv4.kbnf)
+Full release will happen soon, but there are still parts to clean up.